DOnofrio-Irene/HMM_Kunitz/README.md

 # Kunitz_HMM_prj
 Laboratory of Bioinformatics project aiming at the generation of an HMM model for the annotation of the Kunitz domain.
 In this repository there are all the datasets, python scripts and the entire pipeline.
-The steps of the entire pipeline can be found inside the knz_prj.sh file.
+The steps of the entire pipeline can also be found inside the knz_prj.sh file.
 To run this pipeline the following programms need to be installed:
 - HMMER  3.3.2
 - CD-HIT (version 4.8.1)